nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Given below is an example usage of the Import Feature.

-Step 1: User A has used lesSON and already a pre-existing deck of cards
+1. User A has used lesSON and already a pre-existing deck of cards.

-Step 2: User A then clicks on the Export button (mentioned above) <!-- Put link in the DG -->
+2. User A then clicks on the Export button (mentioned above).

-Step 3: User B receives the text from User A either via message, text or email.
+3. User B receives the text from User A either via message, text or email.

-Step 4: User B opens lesSOn and clicks on the menu button
+4. User B opens lesSON and clicks on the menu button.

-Step 5: User B clicks on the Import menu button and copies and pastes the text received from A into the text field.
+5. User B clicks on the Import menu button and copies and pastes the text received from A into the text field.

-Step 6: User B clicks on Import data button which will then import the data and closes the application
+6. User B clicks on Import data button which will then import the data and closes the application

-Step 7: User B re-opens lesSOn to see his new functional deck of cards.
+7. User B re-opens lesSON to see his new functional deck of cards.

 --------------------------------------------------------------------------------------------------------------------